nummacway/gb300/README.md

 The hardware seems somewhat similar to the SF2000.
 The most important difference is the vertical form factor which makes the device look a bit like the (much heavier) Game Boy Color.
 The GB300 lacks the SF2000's "digital analog stick" and the buttons feel somewhat cheap.

 The screen is a cheap LCD screen compared to the SF2000’s IPS screen.
 The horizontal angle (sideways) is extremely small, but vertical is alright.
 Especially when playing dark games in a dark room, the very bright black is an issue, as neither device has a brightness control.
-People who love the GB300 for its form factor and straight-forward interface have bought SF2000 just to [swap its screen into the GB300](https://discord.com/channels/741895796315914271/1197607372277940314), so the rest of the device can't be that bad, hmm?
+People who love the GB300 for its form factor and straight-forward interface have bought an SF2000 just to [swap its screen into the GB300](https://discord.com/channels/741895796315914271/1197607372277940314), so the rest of the device can't be that bad, hmm?

 Unlike the SF2000, the GB300 has a working volume control.